Near Eastern fire salamander: Captivity

 This salamander can be kept as a pet, and captive breeding has been successful on some occasions.
 A 26.5-cm female imported from Lebanon in 1966 at a larval stage successfully reproduced 79 larvae in 2007.
 Four years later, in another gestation period, 102 further larvae were produced.
+In Israel, where the species is protected, capture or possession of wild individual requires authorization from the Israel Nature and Park Authority.